 - Age-appropriate and safe toys, including toys that promote cooperative play and help to develop gross and fine motor skills

-Additional resources for daycare ideas
+Additional resources for daycare room setup ideas

 For more inspiration on how to design your center and how to successfully launch your childcare business, check out these helpful articles: